NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

 2. Install FrameView SDK
     * Double click the FrameView SDK Installer (`FVSDKSetup.exe`)
 3. Run `ReflexTestSetup.bat` from an administrator mode command prompt
-    * This will force the Reflex Flash Indicator to enable and set up the Reflex Test framework
+    * This will force the Reflex Flash Indicator to enable, enable the Verification HUD, and set up the Reflex Test framework
-4. Running Reflex Tests
+4. Check Reflex Low Latency modes
     1. Run game
         * Make sure game is running in fullscreen exclusive
         * Make sure VSYNC is disabled
         * Make sure MSHybrid mode is not enabled
+    2. Check Reflex Low Latency’s default state is On in UI and in the Verification HUD
+        * Use the Reset / Default button in UI if it exists
+    3. Cycle through the Reflex modes in UI and check that it matches with “Reflex Mode” in the Verification HUD
+5. Running Reflex Tests
-    2. Turn Reflex to On
+    1. Turn Reflex to On
-    3. Press `Alt + t` in game to start the test (2 beeps)
+    2. Press `Alt + t` in game to start the test (2 beeps)
-    4. Analyze results after the test is done (3 beeps)
+    3. Analyze results after the test is done (3 beeps)
         * Test should take approximately 5 minutes
         * Look for "PASSED"
-    5. Turn Reflex to On + Boost
+    4. Turn Reflex to On + Boost
-    6. Press `Alt + t` in game to start the test (2 beeps)
+    5. Press `Alt + t` in game to start the test (2 beeps)
-    7. Analyze results after the test is done (3 beeps)
+    6. Analyze results after the test is done (3 beeps)
         * Test should take approximately 5 minutes
         * Look for "PASSED"
-    8. Press `Ctrl + c` in the command prompt to exit ReflexTest.exe
+    7. Press `Ctrl + c` in the command prompt to exit ReflexTest.exe
-5. Test that markers are always sent even when Reflex is Off
+6. Test that markers are always sent even when Reflex is Off
     1. Run `PrintPCL.exe` in administrator mode command prompt
-    2. Turn Reflex to Off
-    3. Press `Alt + t` in game
-        * Look at the PCL value in the command prompt.
-Check to make sure the PCL value is not 0.0 and it is not a very large number (> 200 ms)
-    4. Press `Ctrl + c` in the command prompt to exit PrintPCL.exe
+    2. Look at the Verification HUD to ensure that the markers are still updating
-6. Test the Reflex Flash Indicator
+7. Test the Reflex Flash Indicator
     1. Verify the Reflex Flash Indicator is showing
         * Notice the gray square that flashes when the left mouse button is pressed
+        * Verify that Flash Indicator in the Verification HUD increments by 1 when the left mouse button is pressed
-7. Check UI
+8. Check UI
     1. Verify UI follows the Guidelines
     2. Check the Keybinding menu to make sure F13 is not being automatically applied when selecting a key
-8. Run `ReflexTestCleanUp.bat` in administrator mode command prompt
+9. Run `ReflexTestCleanUp.bat` in administrator mode command prompt
     1. This disables the Reflex Flash Indicator and the Reflex Test framework
-9. Test on other IHV (if available)
+10. Test on other IHV (if available)
     1. Install other IHV hardware
     2. Install FrameView SDK
     3. Run `PrintPCL.exe` in administrator mode command prompt